zackdraws/zackdraws.github.io/README.md

 #### Pages -
 > these are pages that I still need to describe more and where they fit into the design of the site.

-- all.html - a page that includes everything
-- animation.html - my animation
-- backgrounddesign.html - background designs
-- characterdesign.html - character design page
-- fundamentals.html - is a page of my fundamentals ( still life drawings, figure drawing etc.)
-- index03.html - test where it's a grid view of all the videos
-- index2.html -test without sidebar and has a big video and then the videos underneath are all much smaller
-- index5.html - this is a splash page test
-- indexwoimages.html - this is another splash page test - much cleaner
-- index_with_no_images_hover.html
-- resume.html- a page that has about me and my resume.sh - this is a script to create a resume - it doesn't work well
-- sb.html - this is where my storyboarding page is
-- sb02.html - this is where my second storyboaring page is
-- story.html - this is another storyboarding html page
-- story_02.html - custom storyboard viewer
-- story_04.html - custom storyboard viewer 02
-- story_04_07.html - w/o custom storyboard viewer
-- story_styles.css - storyboard styles page
 - styles.css - index styles.css
 - stylesstory.css - story.css
 - styles_index.css - index page css